-With the rise of stress, screen addiction and societal pressure to do more, it’s safe to say we’re (also) facing an epidemic of poor sleep.
+With the rise of stress, screen addiction, and societal pressure to do more, it’s safe to say we’re (also) facing an epidemic of poor sleep.

-And although you probably know one of those people, the one that can’t resist bragging about the fact that they only had three hours sleep last night and still turned up to work…
+And although you probably know one of those people, the one that can’t resist bragging about the fact that they only had three hours of sleep last night and still turned up to work…

-What’s cool about low moods, compromised performance and a weakened immune system?
+What’s cool about low moods, compromised performance, and a weakened immune system?